ipwnosx/docs-1/content/rancher/v2.x/en/troubleshooting/imported-clusters/_index.md

 weight: 105
 ---

-The commands/steps listed on this page can be used to check clusters that you are importing or that are imported in Rancher.
+The commands/steps listed on this page can be used to check clusters that you are registering or that are registered in Rancher.

 Make sure you configured the correct kubeconfig (for example, `export KUBECONFIG=$PWD/kubeconfig_from_imported_cluster.yml`)